 - Contributions to marketing scholarship are the most important criterion considered in the evaluation process.
 A nominee’s research should have had a major impact on marketing thought, theory, education, practice, or other research.
 AMA expects that AMA Fellows’ research contributions reflect the diversity in scholarship in marketing.

 - Contributions including creativity and innovativeness may take a variety of forms.
 For example, an individual receiving this honor may have been the initiator of new marketing concepts, may have established new approaches to the application of marketing, may have developed new marketing theories, or may have developed new ways to analyze or utilize data.

 Service and Participation within AMA

-- Nominees must be current and long standing (minimum of five years of membership, consecutive years are not necessary) members of the AMA.
+- Nominees must be current and long-standing (minimum of five years of membership, consecutive years are not necessary) members of the AMA.
 A history of active contributions to and participation within AMA will also be considered during the evaluation process.
-These contributions can include, but are not be limited to: editors AMA journals, AMA editorial review board membership, conference or track chairs at an AMA conference, SIG leadership, or AMA Academic Council or Board of Directors membership.
+These contributions can include, but are not be limited to: editors in AMA journals, AMA editorial review board membership, conference or track chairs at an AMA conference, SIG leadership, or AMA Academic Council or Board of Directors membership.